Real Estate Lead Generation During Corona Virus Pandemic It’s the…

 I could see right away how beautiful the Okanagan was.
 Back then, it was known for its fruit farms and long summer climate, and I happily gorged on peaches, nectarines and drank 16 bottles of water at the hotel.
 Its California like feel has attracted a lot of tourists and new residents since and its housing market, wineries, and tourism industry have flourished.

-The May Stats from OMREB show lagging sales last month but with prices rising strongly, ahead of business reopening and job losses.
+Recent stats from OMREB show lagging sales last month but with prices rising strongly, ahead of business reopening and job losses.

 OMREB President Kim Heizmann, said “we are starting to see a return to real estate activity which looks promising for the future, however we remain cautious about predicting future outcomes as many economic factors will have impacts.”